runely/jslogic-homey/README.md

 - Date number is (between|not between)
 - Month is (between|not between)
 - Date number and Month is (between|not between)
+- Check if weekday is equal to one of the given weekdays

 ## Case sesitivty